amarh/openPLM/docs/specs/lifecycle.rst

        e-mail

-Cancel lifecycle
+Cancelled lifecycle
 ====================

-(not yet implemented)

     #.
-Shall have only one status: Cancel
+Shall have only one status: Cancelled
     #.
 Object is visible by all users
     #.
 Ownership is Company
     #.
-Object is cancel if it is pushed by another promoted to
+Object is cancelled if it is pushed by another promoted to
        official status
     #.
 All part-part and part-document links shall be removed
     #.
 Cancelled objects can't be edited nor modified
     #.
-Users can't revise an object with cancel status
+Users can't revise an object with cancelled status